daveho/carpi/README.md

 Hardware design and code for Raspberry Pi based car entertainment device.
-This is a work in progress, although the hardware and software are more or less working at this point.
-Some work remains to get it into an easily installable and deployable form.
+Everything is up and running and works fairly well at this point.
+I wrote a [blog post](http://daveho.github.io/2014/04/19/carpi-car-videos-with-the-raspberry-pi.html) that summarizes the project.

+The [wiki](https://github.com/daveho/carpi/wiki) has complete information on building the device and installing the software.

 Everything (software and hardware) is open source: see the file LICENSES.txt for details.